RMS-Server/RMS-Gate/README.md

 ## Configuration

-Configuration is stored in `plugins/rms_whitelist/config.json`:
+Configuration is stored in `rms-gate-config.json` (same directory as the executable):

 ```json
 {